Learn about many of the available medications in our database.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-For pediatric patients, between the ages of 6 and 16 years of age, the usual dose is based on weight.
-Children weighing between 20 kg to less than 35 kg should receive 10 mg once daily up to a maximum of 20 mg daily.
-The dose for children weighing more than 35 kg is 20 mg once daily.
+For children between the ages of 6 and 16 years, the usual dose is based on weight.
+Children weighing between 20 kg and 35 kg should receive 10 mg once daily up to a maximum of 20 mg daily.
+The dose for children weighing more than 35 kg is 20 mg once daily, which may be increased to a maximum of 40 mg daily.
 Olmesartan may be taken with or without food, but should be taken in the same manner each day.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.